sokra/items-store/README.md

 Reading or writing multiple items is preferred if more than one items should be read or written.

 writeAndRead methods are preferred over write methods.

+If multiple requests are scheduled they are processed in this order: 1. create, 2. write, 3. read.

 **updates**